cshum/rodabase/README.md

 Rodabase manages transaction states in asynchronous, isolated manner.
 Rodabase is ACID compliant:

 * **Atomicity**: Transactions complete either entirely or no effect at all.
 Made possible thanks to atomic [batch](https://github.com/rvagg/node-levelup#dbbatcharray-options-callback-array-form) operations in LevelDB.
-* **Consistency**: Rodabase features "transaction hook", allowing fine-grain control over data integrity, validations, logging, consistently throughout the application.
+* **Consistency**: Rodabase features "transaction hooks", allowing fine-grain control over data integrity, validations, logging, consistently throughout the application.
 With a very simple API.
 * **Isolation**: States of transactions are isolated until successful commits.
 * **Durability**: Committed transactions are persistent.
 The amount of durability is [configurable](https://github.com/rvagg/node-levelup#dbputkey-value-options-callback) as a LevelDB option.